 Note: if the MultiPurpose Encoder is used as plugin from TVideoGrabber, the codec parameters can be set programmatically, without requiring the FFMpeg command line syntax.

-It can encode in H264 through OpenH264 and encode in AAC with the FFmpeg’s AAC encoder.
-It supports also hardware encoding through Intel QuickSync or NVidia CUVID.
+It can encode in H264 through the OpenH264 codec, in HEVC/H265 through the Kvazaar codec, and supports hardware encoding through Intel QuickSync, NVidia NVENC and AMD AMF.

-With this filter is is possible to encode the audio/video streams to various file containers (e.g. MP4) or to send them to live media servers (e.g. a Wowza Media Server).
+With this filter is is possible to encode the audio/video streams to various file containers (e.g. MP4), to stream in UDP or to push the video to media servers like Youtube, Wowza, Ant Media, etc…

-To configure the filter, just invoke SetCommandLine and specify the desired command line, along with some reserved keywords for the filter control.
+To configure the filter, just invoke SetCommandLine from the filter interface and specify the desired command line.

-When the graph runs, the transcoder process starts in the background, and stops when the graph is stopped.
+Technically, when the Directshow graph runs, the transcoding process starts in the background, and stops when the graph is stopped.
+Pause/Resume is supported.